 Partners may request access to audience data which is a highly sensitive issue.
 Data protection requirements must be met at all times but there may be the potential to offer an ‘opt in’ for strategic partners.
 This should only be offered on a case-by-case basis after consultation with senior management and ministerial sign-off.

 As highlighted in section 3, government departments can also ask partners for access to their data, which can provide new contacts or information that government would not otherwise have.
 Again you need to be careful that this complies with data protection regulations.

 Having a robust governance process in place will protect the integrity of your partnership marketing activity, ensuring it can stand up to any parliamentary, media or public scrutiny.

-Key principles are outlined here, along with best practice methods, but a tailored framework meeting the specific needs of your department or organisations should be established.
+Key principles are outlined here, along with best-practice methods, but a tailored framework meeting the specific needs of your department or organisation should be established.
 This can be achieved in consultation with relevant internal stakeholders, such as senior management, policy and legal teams.